Hypheme/harmonized.js/README.md

 ## How harmonized works

 When building harmonized we tried it to be as close to the structure your API resources has.
-The structure of harmonized is therefore model base.
-For the best experience, your backend should expose simple model based resources (like car, driver, passenger, ...), so harmonized ca directly handle the data that is coming from the backend.
+The structure of harmonized is therefore model based.
+For the best experience, your backend should expose simple model based resources (like car, driver, passenger, ...), so harmonized can directly handle the data that is coming from the backend.

 The structure that you will use the most are **Stores** and **Items**.
 A `Store` is basically a list of Items.
 It just handles the creation of new items that belong to it.
-You can also fetch data from backend, search for one or more specific entries.
+You can also fetch data from the backend and search for one or more specific entries.
 The `Store` also holds the `Schema` that describes the data structure of the Items.
 The `Item` represents one entry in this list.
 You will do the most work here.
 Just update the data here, save it (or with `autoSave` activated, it saves on any change to the item data), delete the item, or fetch a new state  just for this item from your backend.